menu

 Negligence

 When trying to prove negligence in a wrongful death case, you and your wrongful death attorney must be able to prove that there was a duty to the victim, a breach of that duty, causation of the death, and finally, damages.
-To prove duty, the defendant must have been required to owe the deceased some recognized duty of care.
+The defendant must have been required to owe the deceased some recognized duty of care to prove duty.
 Although this can vary depending on the terms of the wrongful death cases, it is usually a duty to do something to protect or keep another person safe.
-Such a duty applies to the doctor-patient relationship, a contractual relationship, to drivers that share a roadway, to property owners, and even to businesses that provide services to customers.
+Such a duty applies to the doctor-patient relationship, a contractual relationship, drivers that share a roadway, property owners, and even businesses that provide services to customers.
 If the duty exists, the plaintiff must then prove that the defendant breached the duty of care.
-Once the duty of care being breached is proven, the plaintiff must then prove that there was causation from the breach of duty to the plaintiff, meaning did the actions of the defendant cause the death of the victim.
+Once the duty of care being breached is proven, the plaintiff must prove that there was causation from the breach of duty to the plaintiff, meaning did the defendant’s actions cause the victim’s death.
 Lastly, the plaintiff must prove that there were actual damages from all of the items above.

 Recklessness